Five arrested as France, UK vow action after deadliest Channel migrant tragedy

 In telephone talks, Johnson and Macron agreed on the "urgency of stepping up joint efforts to prevent these deadly crossings" and that "it is vital to keep all options on the table" to break the business model of the smuggling gangs, according to Downing Street.

-British media reports said the UK government is keen to revive an idea for joint British-French patrols on the coast of northern France which has in the past been rejected by Paris.
+British media reports said the UK government is keen to revive an idea for joint British-French patrols on the coast of northern France that has in the past been rejected by Paris.

 Winter warning